 Hi my name is Natalie, I have lived and worked with dogs for most of my life and have learned a great deal from hands on experience.
 I am a Qualified Advanced Instructor with the PDTI and have a level 5 Diploma in Canine Training and Behavioural Management.
 I have also been accredited by the Pet Professional Guild as a Professional Canine Trainer PCT-A. I use force free methods and update my knowledge on a continual basis.
-I’ve worked for the RSPCA and other rescue centres, as well as learning from top behaviourists like John Rogerson, Robert Alleyne, Angela White, Angela Stockdale and Shaun Ellis to name a few.
+I’ve worked for the RSPCA and other rescue centres, as well as learning from top behaviourists like Chirag Patel, Kay Lawrence, John Rogerson, Robert Alleyne and Angela White to name a few.

 I have taken both theory and practical courses on canine psychology, advanced training, clicker & target training, behaviour counselling which included behaviour modification programmes, separation problems, fears & phobias, dog/dog aggression, dog/human aggression, obedience training, tracking, detection and hearing dog work, however I am not a qualified behaviourist, I am a dog trainer who deals in most types of behaviour problems.

 I understand that problem behaviour needs to be looked at in depth by going beyond the realms of treating the symptoms and looking for the root cause of the problem, so that it doesn’t re-surface at a later date.
 My methods are reward based and my purpose is to enhance the quality of life for both you and your dog.

 Consultations can last up to 2hrs and cost around £75 plus mileage.
 Afterwards a behaviour modification program will be emailed to you and advice given over the telephone for as long as is needed.

 I also offer one to one dog training at £35 per hour, plus 40p per mile for fuel if outside of Gloucester.